DevMarketplace/dev-marketplace/README.md

 - All Development marketplace decisions are final.

 ### Using other stories as currency
-- Consider the same situation as the previous scenarios but this time Team "A" can work on stories that Developer "B" has posted on the Development Marketplace
+- Consider the same situation as the previous scenarios but this time Team "A" can work on stories that Developer "B" has posted on the Development Marketplace in order to pay him back.

 ### No currency transactions (a.k.a free transactions)
 - There is no exchange.
 The developers work on any free story they choose.
 The team that shares the story chooses to accept the most suitable pull request.